ambray/ASM-Course/asm_slides/introduction_section_1.rst

 ===

 * Does nothing!
 (Sort of)
-	+ On x86, actually translates to xchg eax, eax
- 	+ On x86_64, it no longer maps to that, but just does nothing
 * Used for padding/alignment/timing reasons
 * Idempotent instruction (doesn't affect anything else in the system)
 * One-byte NOP translates to the opcode: 0x90